tonypags/resume/FAQ.md

 ---
 ### What do I like most about my current job?
-What I enjoy most in my current role is problem solving, and working directly with other teams.
+What I enjoy most in my current role is creative problem solving.
-After moving from field support to our RMM team, I wanted to be able to see support operations data from a higher level.
-I got to be creative for the first time in IT.

 ---
 ### What do I like least about my current job?